Karimttarek/TodoApp/README.md

 ```

 ## Finaly !
-- After Login, Click on top right button (Todo-List) to see tasks list
 - There is no tasks seeded by default try to add some tasks
 - or visit the link below.
 ```bash